trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - NGINX drop empty headers.
 There is no point of passing along empty values to another server; it would only serve to bloat the request

 - NGINX, by default, will consider any header that contains underscores as invalid.
 It will remove these from the proxied request.
-If you wish to have NGINX interpret these as valid, you can set the `underscores_in_headers` directive to `on`, otherwise your headers will never make it to the backend server
+If you wish to have NGINX interpret these as valid, you can set the `underscores_in_headers` directive to `on`, otherwise your headers will never make it to the backend server.
+Underscores in header fields are allowed ([RFC 7230, sec.
+3.2.](https://tools.ietf.org/html/rfc7230#section-3.2)), but indeed uncommon

 It is important to pass more than just the URI if you expect the upstream server handle the request properly.
 The request coming from NGINX on behalf of a client will look different than a request coming directly from a client.